 “Perhaps the best way for you to protect Justin at preschool is to talk to the administrators and ask what they teach about gender expression.
 And how do they handle children teasing those who express outside the rigid gender boxes?

 It’s kids like yours who are going to bust all those myths, not just for other children, but for adults, too.
 At some point you may have to explain to Justin that while some people think there are ‘girls’ colors’ and ‘girls’ toys,’ there really is no such thing.
 And that may take examining your own beliefs, too.
 I recognize that I had a double standard when it came to those things.

 “There are two wonderful books I recommend you and your wife read.
 The first is called Gender Born, Gender Made: Raising Healthy Gender-Nonconforming Children, by Dr. Diane Ehrensaft, the developmental and clinical psychologist who wrote the foreword to My Son Wears Heels.
-The other is Raising My Rainbow: Adventures in Raising a Fabulous, Gender Creative Son.
+The other is Raising My Rainbow: Adventures in Raising a Fabulous, Gender Creative Son, by Lori Duron.
 I only wish I’d had those books when Harry was two.
 While I want to be able to help you in whatever way I can, I can tell you that the love you have for Justin will be your best guide.”

 Ideally the parents of gender-nonconforming or gender creative children will become gender creative parents, giving their kids the freedom and time to explore their inner gender self.
 I hope little girl who so desires has the thrill of waving a light saber and every toddler boy who wants one gets the chance to tenderly rock a baby doll.
 Because in the end, those freedoms mean they’ll feel loved, safe, and valued.